Noura/color-changing-threads/readme.txt

 You may see a few warning messages as it's built.

-To use this library in a sketch, go to the Sketch | Import Library menu and select EDA.
+To use this library in a sketch, go to the Sketch | Import Library menu and select Threads.
 This will add a corresponding line to the top of your sketch:
-#include <EDA.h>
+#include <Threads.h>

 To stop using this library, delete that line from your sketch.